hanabi/hanabi.github.io/Reference.md

   * Cathy blind-plays a green 1.
   * Donald clearly knows that this is a *Layered Finesse* on Cathy, and she will continue to play cards until she finds the blue card that matches the one in his hand.
 * In other words, most *Layered Finesses* cause unrelated cards to blind-play that do not match the type of clue given.
-* With that said, it is also possible to perform a *Layered Finesse* for unrelated cards that DO match the type of the clue given.
+* With that said, it is also possible to perform a *Layered Finesse* for unrelated cards that **do** match the type of the clue given.
 When this happens, it is hidden from the receiver of the clue, so we call it a *Clandestine Finesse* to disambiguate it from a (more obvious) *Layered Finesse*.
 * For example, in the following screenshot:
   * Zealousy's hand has a green 2 and a green 3 that are already touched with a green clue.
   * Instantiation clues number 3 to Zealousy, which touches only one brand new card, the purple 3.
 Thus, the purple 3 is the focus of the clue.
   * Hyphen-ated knows that the purple 3 is currently unplayable, so it must be a *Finesse*.
 He attempts to play purple 2 from his *Finesse Position* (slot 1).
 It is instead a red 2.
   * Normally, Zealousy would think that he has the red 3 on his slot 1, because the card that was blind-played matches the clue.
 (Number 2 matches number 3.)
   * However, Zealousy also sees that Hyphen-ated had a purple 2 on his *Second Finesse Position* at the time of the clue.
 So there is a possibility that this was a *Clandestine Finesse* instead of a normal *Finesse*.
 Thus, Zealousy has to give Hyphen-ated a chance to blind-play the purple 2.
 If he does not, then Zealousy does indeed have the red 3.
 Zealousy discards.
-  * Instanation also discards.
+  * Instantiation also discards.
   * Hyphen-ated was surprised that he played the red 2, but now knows that it was a *Clandestine Finesse* instead of a normal *Finesse*.
 He blind-plays his slot 2, and it is the purple 2.
 If he did not do this, then Zealousy would misplay purple 3 as red 3.
   * Zealousy plays purple 3.

 ![Clandestine Finesse](img/clandestine_finesse.png)

 * Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* typically won't work.
 Instead of getting a big layered chain of cards, it will be interpreted as a *Bluff*, and only one card will be played.
 However, note that a *Clandestine Finesses* can get around this restriction, because it induces a potential misplay.
-The blind-playing player MUST continue to blind play cards, or else the player receiving the clue will assume that the *Finesse* is "over" and will play the clued card.
+The blind-playing player **must** continue to blind play cards, or else the player receiving the clue will assume that the *Finesse* is "over" and will play the clued card.

 ### The Stacked Finesse

 * If a player has been *Finessed*, then their *Finesse Position* moves right one slot, exactly like if the blind card was clued.
 (This is a similar concept to how the chop moves left one slot when a player is *Chop Moved*.)
-* If ANOTHER *Finesse* is performed on the player who has already been *Finessed*, it is stacking a 2nd *Finesse* on top of the first, and they are expected to blind-play the new *Finesse Position* card.
+* If **another** *Finesse* is performed on the player who has already been *Finessed*, it is stacking a 2nd *Finesse* on top of the first, and they are expected to blind-play the new *Finesse Position* card.
 * However, because of the possibility of *Layered Finesses*, players should always blind-play their cards in order from left to right (and not jump ahead).
 * In rare cases, players can determine that a *Layered Finesse* was impossible (due to negative clues or some other piece of context).
 In this situation, if the play order of the cards does not matter, players should always "jump ahead" and play the second card to demonstrate to the team that they "got" both *Finesses*.